Tracking vs. Monitoring: Key Differences Explained

 Keystroke Monitoring Systems

-When you type on your keyboard at work, some tools can record every key you press.
+When you type on your keyboard at work, some tools can record every keystroke.
 This helps employers know:

-- Productivity Levels: In complex workplace environments, measuring employee productivity becomes essential, while balancing productivity and efficiency ensures optimal resource utilization.
-Companies need both metrics to evaluate performance effectively.
+- Productivity Levels: In complex workplace environments, measuring employee productivity becomes essential.
+Meanwhile, productivity and efficiency need to be balanced.
+It ensures optimal resource utilization.
+Companies need both metrics to evaluate employee performance effectively.

 - Security Risks: If you're doing anything that might not be safe, like typing passwords where you shouldn't.
 This keeps everyone's information safe.